EnarL/CVMaker/README.md

 # CV Maker

-CV Maker is a modern web application that allows users to create, manage, and export professional resumes.
-Built with cutting-edge web technologies, it provides an intuitive interface for crafting polished CVs with ease.
+CV Maker is a modern web application that allows users to create and export CVs.

----

 ## Tech Stack